 What is next for these parks?

 SeaWorld Orlando is currently finishing up Penguin Trek.
 This family friendly multi-launch roller coaster will take riders through an indoor immersive segment before launching outside into “Antartica.”
-We do not currently know the next steps for SeaWorld Orlando, but rumors suggest they could be building their first hotel.
+SeaWorld Orlando is actively working with ride manufacturer, Vekoma, a Disney favorite, to build a new dark ride system called SEAQuest: Legends of the Deep.*

 If you want to learn more about SeaWorld Orlando’s Penguin Trek, read the article listed below.
 This coaster open soon as the eighth option for the park.